KQM-git/TCL/docs/combat-mechanics/elemental-effects/elemental-gauge-theory.md

 | 0.8GU                   | 2GU         | 1.95GU         | 1.56GU                 | ~7.61218s per GU      |
 | 1.6GU                   | 2GU         | 3.45GU         | 2.76GU                 | ~5.66123s per GU      |

-We have dropped the usage of unique letter notation to represent the decay rate of auras applied by swirl, due to their non-standard gauge (and thus decay) values.
+We have dropped the usage of unique letter notation to represent the decay rate of auras applied by Swirl, due to their non-standard gauge (and thus decay) values.

-Like all other applied auras, you can extend the duration of a swirled aura by already having an aura of the same element on an enemy.
+Like all other applied auras, you can extend the duration of a swirled aura by already having an aura of the same Element on an enemy.

 Barbara attacks (1A) an enemy and applies 0.8A Hydro.
-Venti's E (2GU Anemo) swirls a hydro abyss mage, which has 2U Hydro aura, spreading 3.45GU Hydro to the enemy with 0.8A Hydro.
-Now, after that enemy has 2.76A hydro, which will last a maximum of 32.775s.
+Venti's E (2GU Anemo) swirls a Hydro abyss mage, which has 2U Hydro aura, spreading 3.45GU Hydro to the enemy with 0.8A Hydro.
+Now, after that enemy has 2.76A Hydro, which will last a maximum of 32.775s.

 ## Electro-Charged

 Electro-charged \(EC\) is unique to all previously covered reactions.
-The current theory is that in EC, both Hydro and Electro simultaneously function and coexist as both the aura and trigger.
+The current theory is that in Electro-Charged, both Hydro and Electro simultaneously function and coexist as both the aura and trigger.

 EC is triggered when an enemy with a Hydro or Electro aura has the other aura applied to it.
-EC will tick once per second so long as enough electro and hydro gauge remain, except in the following case:
+EC will tick once per second so long as enough Electro and Hydro gauge remain, except in the following case:

-> When either the Electro or Hydro gauge completely decays, the next EC tick will prematurely occur at the moment when the gauge is completely decayed.
-However, if one of the gauges empties within 0.5s of the last EC tick, there will not be another tick of EC.
+> When either the Electro or Hydro gauge completely decays, the next Electro-Charged tick will prematurely occur at the moment when the gauge is completely decayed.
+However, if one of the gauges empties within 0.5s of the last Electro-Charged tick, there will not be another tick of Electro-Charged.

-Each tick of EC **consumes 0.4GU from both gauges**.
-Once a gauge is empty, the element will disappear from the enemy’s status, but the other element will remain available to further reactions.
+Each tick of Electro-Charged **consumes 0.4GU from both gauges**.
+Once a gauge is empty, the Element will disappear from the enemy’s status, but the other Element will remain available to further reactions.

 AOE ticks of Electro-Charged have zero gauge.

 ## Self Aura

 Self Auras are elements applied to the player character.
-This can be from sources such as: leylines, taking elemental damage from an enemy, or having an ability that imbues the character with an element.
+This can be from sources such as: leylines, taking elemental damage from an enemy, or having an ability that imbues the character with an Element.

 These all have the ability to react with a slightly different ruleset from standard Gauge Theory.
-When a reaction is triggered and the trigger application has a higher U value than the Self Gauge, the Self Aura transitions directly to the other element.
+When a reaction is triggered and the trigger application has a higher U value than the Self Gauge, the Self Aura transitions directly to the other Element.

 ## Credits